thoughtful-web/settings-page-wp/README.md

 ## Sections

-A Section declaration requires the "section" and "title" attributes and either a "fields" or "include" parameter.
+A Section requires "section" and "title" values and either a "fields" or "include" value.
 Example:

 ```
 array(